Black genocide in the United States: Reception

+21st century analysis

 Critics of Horowitz, such as Seymour Drescher and Brandy Marie Langley, suggest there are contradictions in his analysis (e.g., he admits the KKK often had support from the police and state), and that his thesis fails because he uses only the Holocaust as a benchmark for genocide, which may be inappropriate or one-sided.
 Langley says that because state actors were "purposefully neglecting to recognize the dignity and [federal, constitutional] civil rights" of emancipated black people, such neglect was neither benign nor unintentional.

 Historian Patrick Wolfe, a fellow of Harvard and Stanford, introduced the idea of "structural genocide", in which he suggests that non-physical forms of elimination can result in genocide – such as social, cultural and economic elimination – and that these can be ongoing processes as well as time-limited acts.
 He initially applied this model to explain Native American genocide, but extends it to cover other subjects of settler-colonial societies, including African Americans.
 Wolfe states that "elimination is an organizing principal of settler-colonial society rather than a one-off (and superseded) occurrence".
 He suggests that, because it is ongoing, the nature of this elimination can also change over time:

 On emancipation, Blacks became surplus to some requirements and, to that extent, more like Indians.
 Thus it is highly significant that the barbarities of lynching and the Jim Crow reign of terror should be a post-emancipation phenomenon.
 As valuable commodities, slaves had only been destroyed in extremis.
 Even after slavery, Black people continued to have value as a source of super-cheap labour (providing an incitement to poor Whites), so their dispensability was tempered.
 Today in the US, the blatant racial zoning of large cities and the penal system suggests that, once colonized people outlive their utility, settler societies can fall back on the repertoire of strategies (in this case, spatial sequestration) whereby they have also dealt with the native surplus.